TMC veteran Subrata Mukherjee cremated with full state honours | Politics

 The panchayat minister was given the gun salute at the Keoratola crematorium in the southern part of the city.

-The state government declared seven-day mourniTMC veteran Subrata Mukherjee cremated with full state honoursng following the death of the ailing 75-year-old minister following a massive cardiac arrest at a state-run hospital on Thursday night.
+The state government declared seven-day mourning following the death of the ailing 75-year-old minister following a massive cardiac arrest at a state-run hospital on Thursday night.

 Chief Minister Mamata Banerjee who had described the demise of former Kolkata mayor as a ''big personal loss'' remained indoors as her nephew and TMC general secretary Abhishek Banerjee paid floral tribute to Mukherjee at the crematorium after which the last rites were performed.